Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Experiments Results

 \subsection{Machine Translation with Finetuned LLMs}

-Next, we show that our methods apply to LLMs with more than one billion parameters, also if they are finetuned using parameter-efficient finetuning strategies such as LoRA.
-In particular, we merge two GEMMA-2B-it~\citep{gemmateam2024gemmaopenmodelsbased} models finetuned on IWSLT2017~\citep{cettolo-etal-2017-overview} de-en and fr-en, respectively, and compare them to training jointly on both language pairs.
-We use \textsc{IVON-Hess} for Hessian-Weighted merging.
+Finally, we show that our methods are also practical for billion-parameter-scale LLMs and when finetuned using parameter-efficient finetuning strategies such as LoRA.
+In particular, we merge two GEMMA-2B-it~\citep{gemmateam2024gemmaopenmodelsbased} models finetuned on IWSLT2017~\citep{cettolo-etal-2017-overview} de-en and fr-en, respectively, and compare them to training jointly on both language pairs as well as Mixture-Weighted merging with $K=3$.
+Here, we use \textsc{IVON-Hess}.
 Details about the experimental set-up are in~\cref{ssec:mt_appendix}.

-Results are shown in~\cref{fig:mt1d}.
-There, we find that \revision{Simple Merging} does not always match the shape of the joint training solution, especially around $\alpha=0.4$.
-Using \revision{Hessian-Weighted} merging improves this.
-Overall, this shows that the our method can also scale to larger models and datasets, even if only a small subset of the parameters is adapted during finetuning. \revision{One run of multitask finetuning for a specific weight takes around 17 hours while merging takes just 1 minute (plus 8-9 hours for finetuning on each task separately).}
+Results are shown in~\cref{fig:gemmapareto}.
+There, we find that Simple Merging does not always match the shape of the Pareto front of multitask finetuning, especially around $\alpha=0.4$.
+Using Hessian-Weighted merging improves this.
+Mixture-Weighted merging provides overall the best results but does not always match the shape well.
+Overall, this shows that the our method also scales to larger models and datasets and parameter-efficient finetuning.
+One run of multitask finetuning takes around 17h while merging takes just 1 minute (plus 8-9h for finetuning on each task separately).
+The EM algorithm from~\cref{alg:ivon} is also fast, as it is only run on the ca. 1M LoRA parameters.